 Smell of Asia and Free Wifi

-Coming out of the plane, you immediately feel not sharpsmell of humidity and spice, it is typical enough for Asian countries.
-A nice bonus while waiting on the passport control is free wifi, although I didn’t have to wait for checking documents.
-But the exchange rate here is very bad, you should not change a lot of it.
-With 100 bucks they gave 720 HKD, when in the city they give 770 HKD.
-By the way, it is convenient to multiply the price in Hong Kong dollars by 4 in order to get the cost in rubles to estimate expensive / cheap.
-And another point, prices everywhere in Hong Kong are indicated with a $ sign, not HKD, this is a bit confusing at the very beginning.
+Coming out of the plane, you immediately feel not a pungent smell of humidity and spices, it is quite typical for Asian countries.
+Free wifi is a nice bonus while waiting at passport control, although I didn't have to wait long for documents to be checked.
+But the exchange rate here is quite bad, you don't need to change a lot of it.
+From 100 bucks they gave 720 HKD, when in the city they give 770 HKD.
+By the way, it is convenient to multiply the Hong Kong dollar price by 4 to get the ruble value for the expensive / cheap estimate.
+And one more thing, prices everywhere in Hong Kong are indicated with a $ icon, not HKD, this is a little confusing at the very beginning.

-Capturing the Information Map of Hong Kong from Information, I took the A21 bus, which runs just to Nathan Road and our budget hotel in a huge anthill building.
+Grabbing a map of Hong Kong from Information, I took the A21 bus to Nathan Road and our budget hotel in a huge anthill building.

-Like at the airport, there was free wifi on the bus too!
-Looking ahead, I want to say that free wifi was also found in the city park, somewhere in hong kong metro and on the waterfront next to Avenue of Stars, and the speed is quite normal.
-And in our hotel he even had 15 megabits!
-And for those who need an Internet constantly while moving around the city, you can buy an Internet wifi package from PCCW, the prices are quite normal and the coverage is also nothing.
+Just like at the airport, there was free wifi on the bus too!
+Looking ahead, I want to say that free wifi was also discovered in the city park, in some places in hong kong subway and on the waterfront next to Alley of stars, and the speed is quite normal.
+And in our hotel it was generally 15 megabits!
+And for those who need an Internet constantly while moving around the city, you can buy a wifi Internet package from PCCW, the prices are quite normal and the coverage is also nothing..

 Finally flew with monitors in the seats